 The area has a subtropical climate.
 Summers are hot and humid with temperatures in the 80s and 90s, and winters are mild with temperatures in the 40s, 50s, 60s.
 On average, the city receives 46 inches of rain per year.

-Charleston, for all of its romance and elegance, has a few drawbacks.
+Charleston, for all of its romance and elegance, has some drawbacks.
 The city is prone to flooding and has been hit by several hurricanes, including Hugo in 1989, Matthew in 2016 and Irma in 2017, which flooded some neighborhoods and part of downtown.
 Hurricane Florence in September, 2018 caused minor damage.
 Long-time Charlestonians complain about too many new people and traffic congestion (and new Charlestonians complain about summer heat and bugs).
-Some people say that the city hides some dirty laundry behind its polite exterior.
+Some people say that the city hides a lot of dirty laundry behind its polite exterior.
 Others complain about "good ole boy" politics and infrastructure not keeping up with growth.
 Some racial tension seems to exist.
 The families who have lived here for generations tend to be cliquish.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the 13 Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.

 South Carolina is in what is considered the Deep South and is bordered by the states of Georgia on the south and North Carolina on the north.